 - Disruption: Complete disruption of cell walls and plasma membranes of cells and organelles is absolutely required to release all the RNA contained in the sample.
 Different samples require different methods to achieve complete disruption.
 Incomplete disruption results in significantly reduced RNA yields. - Homogenization: Homogenization is necessary to reduce the viscosity of the lysates produced by disruption.
+Homogenization shears high-molecular-weight genomic DNA and other high-molecular-weight cellular components to create a homogeneous lysate.
 Incomplete homogenization results in inefficient binding of RNA to the RNeasy spin column membrane and therefore significantly reduced RNA yields.

 Some disruption methods simultaneously homogenize the sample, while others require an additional homogenization step.
-Table 3 (page 26) gives an overview of different disruption and homogenization methods and is followed by a detailed description of each method.
+Table 3 (page 22) gives an overview of different disruption and homogenization methods, and is followed by a detailed description of each method.
 This information can be used as a guide to choose the appropriate methods for your starting material.